@threlte/extras

 Although Portals are extremely helpful in certain situations, it can be hard to reason about them at times.
 It’s recommended to use them sparingly.

-need to be added to the scene instead of the light itself or another parent to be functional.
-We can use the <Portal>
+need to be added to the scene itself to be functional.

 <script lang="ts">